ASD Olimpia Colligiana: Second Division 2009–2010

 Again, Colligiana was forced to defend its place in the Lega Pro Seconda Divisione in the 2009–2010 season.
-The club was coached by Maurizio Costantini, who was a good player in Serie B and C (playing for many years with Triestina in Serie B) and trainer for various clubs in Serie C(Giorgione, Triestina, Mestre, Acireale Calcio, Salernitana, and last season in Juve Stabia).
+The club was coached by Maurizio Costantini, who was a player in Serie B and C (playing for multiple years with Triestina in Serie B) and trainer for various clubs in Serie C(Giorgione, Triestina, Mestre, Acireale Calcio, Salernitana, and last season in Juve Stabia).
 Costantini also trained Catania in Serie B in the 2004–05 season.

-The 2009–2010 season also brought a new corporate structure with many new faces including owner Biancucci and general director Giorgio Bresciani and many new players (only Collini, Billio, Savoldi, Russo and Pellegrini remained from the previous season).
+The 2009–2010 season also brought a new corporate structure with multiple new faces including owner Biancucci and general director Giorgio Bresciani and a number of new players (only Collini, Billio, Savoldi, Russo and Pellegrini remained from the previous season).

-Despite new management and players, this was a season of many shake-ups.
+Despite new management and players, this was a season of multiple shake-ups.
 Colliagiana suffered a defeat at home on the ninth day of the championship and Costantini was temporarily replaced by Zaccaroni.
 Biancucci resigned as president for personal reasons while retaining his role in Consoglio of Directors and a majority stake.
 He was replaced by Bresciani and Julian Sill was appointed general director.

 On 25 November 2009 Constantini returned as coach and former player Richardo Marmugi joined Colligiana as Assistant Manager; however, in January 2010 Colliagina was ranked last and Costantini was sacked in favor of Rodolfo Vanoli, who was coaching the Reserve Udinese.
-There were also many player transfers in the winter of 2010.
+There were also multiple player transfers in the winter of 2010.
 New players included Cristian Iannelli of Nocerina and Catania, Stefano Furno, of Benevento, Alessandro Visone of Arezzo, Giacomo Canalini of Torino, Andrea D'Amico of Catania, Thomas Lucie Smith of Potenza and Francesco Piemontese of Rovigo.

 Colligiana then played Biancorssa Giacomense in play-out that resulted in two draws and exclusion from Serie D.